John Allen Grim: Forum on Religion and Ecology

 Grim is co-founder and co-director of the Yale Forum on Religion and Ecology.
 From 1995 to 1998 Grim and Tucker organized a series of ten conferences on World Religions and Ecology at the Center for the Study of World Religions at Harvard University.
 They are the series editors for the ten volumes (distributed by Harvard University Press) that came out of the conferences.
 At a culminating conference at the United Nations in 1998, they founded the Forum on Religion and Ecology.
 Speaking at that event were Tim Wirth, Tu Weiming, Maurice Strong, and Bill Moyers.

 Grim also frequently speaks and gives interviews on religion and ecology and issues of ecological importance, such as Laudato si' (the Papal Encyclical on the environment) and Standing Rock/DAPL.

 Journey of the Universe

-Grim is one of the executive producers of the Northern California Emmy Award-winning film, Journey of the Universe (2011).
+Grim is an executive producer for Journey of the Universe (2011), an award-winning documentary.
 This documentary aired on PBS for a number of years and is part of a multimedia project that also includes a series of conversations with scientists and environmentalists on DVD and podcasts, and a book written by Brian Thomas Swimme and Mary Evelyn Tucker.